The history of Saint Francis

 Through Fr.
 Bob’s tireless efforts, Saint Francis Boys’ Home opened its doors in Ellsworth, Kansas, in 1945.
 A staff of four supervised and served its first residents, a dozen unruly young men.
 Three years later, Fr.
 Bob opened a second Boys’ Home just west of Salina, Kansas, near Bavaria.

-Today, Saint Francis serves more than 31,000 children and families and employs about 1,300 people in six states and Central America.
+Today, Saint Francis serves more than 31,000 children and families and employs about 1,300 people in six states.

 Firmly entrenched within the Episcopal tradition and dedicated to service, our mission has remained unchanged since 1945 – to serve children and families as an instrument of hope and of healing in body, mind, and spirit.